Brendonovich/sceneify/README.md

    If using typescript, make sure you are at least using `typescript@4.4.0`, as `@simple-obs/core` uses some features of it to provide more accurate types for requests and events.

 3. Connect to OBS.
-See the example folder for more info.
+See the [example](https://github.com/Brendonovich/simple-obs/blob/master/packages/core/example/index.ts) for more info.

 ## Acknowledgements